ÂÂÂÂ

 - Spray Bottled For Water + Soap

-This project is simple, easy and it took me 30mins to install.
-Saves you storage and minimize those air hoses.
+This project is simple, easy, and took me 30 minutes to install.
+It saves storage space and minimizes those air hoses.

 It also gives you more time to do anything else rather than bending down to air down and air up.